jeremy-cc/solarch-assoc/README.md

 2. Security group ingress rules are automatically mirrored to egress - unlike VPC.
 3. All traffic is blocked by default; you can only PERMIT traffic.
 You cannot DENY specific traffic.
 4. 1 SG can apply to an infinity of EC2 instances
+5. An instance can have 5 SGs bound to it

 ###### ALB And Health Checks